Marta (footballer): Rosengård

-In July 2014, she signed a six-month contract with defending champion FC Rosengård in Sweden.
-In 2014, she helped Rosengård win the Damallsvenskan league title.
-In December 2014, she signed a three-year contract to stay with the club.
-She scored in both matches against Wolfsburg in the 2014–15 UEFA Women's Champions League quarter-finals, but they lost on the away goals tiebreaker.
-She helped the club defend their Damallsvenskan league title in 2015, and they also won the Svenska Supercupen.
+In July 2014, Marta signed a six-month contract with the Swedish club FC Rosengård, the defending champions in the Damallsvenskan league.
+She helped them win the league title again in 2014, and in December she signed a three-year contract to stay with the club.
+She scored in both matches against Wolfsburg in the 2014–15 UEFA Women's Champions League quarter-finals, but Rosengård lost on the away goals tiebreaker.
+Marta helped the club defend their league title in 2015, and they also won the Svenska Supercupen.

-During the 2015–16 UEFA Women's Champions League, Marta scored a hat-trick in the round of 16 to help Rosengård advance.
-They then lost to Frankfurt in the quarter-finals on penalties.
-With a goal and two assists, she led Rosengård to the 2016 Swedish Cup title.
-She had an assist to Emma Berglund in the Svenska Supercupen in a 2–1 victory over Linköping FC.
-Her final game with the club was the 2016–17 UEFA Women's Champions League Quarter-finals where they lost to Barcelona.
+During the 2015–16 UEFA Women's Champions League, Marta scored a hat-trick in the round of 16 to help Rosengård advance, to the quarter-finals, where they lost to Frankfurt in a penalty shoot-out.
+She helped Rosengård win the 2016 Swedish Cup with a goal and two assists, and also served an assist in the Svenska Supercupen in a 2–1 victory over Linköping FC.

 Orlando Pride

 In April 2017, Marta joined Orlando Pride on a free transfer from Rosengård, which agreed to terminate her contract.
 Her new contract with Orlando was for two years, with the option for a third.
 In her first season at Orlando, she finished second in the league in both goals and assists, and she was named to the National Women's Soccer League (NWSL) Best XI.
-The Pride ended the season in third place, earning their first-ever playoff appearance, where they lost in the semi-finals to the Portland Thorns.
+The Pride ended the season in third place, earning their first-ever playoff appearance, losing in the semi-finals to the Portland Thorns.

 Marta scored four goals and had four assists during the 2018 NWSL season, winning the NWSL Goal of the Week award in week 15.
-The Pride finished seventh in the league and did not advance into the NWSL Playoffs.
 She scored six goals during the 2019 NWSL season and won the NWSL Player of the Week award for week 13.
-The Pride finished last in the league.
-After the 2019 season, Marta re-signed a contract to stay with the Pride.
+After the 2019 season, Marta signed a contract to stay with the Pride.
 The 2020 NWSL season was canceled due to the COVID-19 pandemic in the United States, but the Pride were scheduled to compete in the 2020 NWSL Challenge Cup.
-However, the Pride had to withdraw due to multiple positive COVID-19 test results.
-She played in every minute of the four games of the 2020 NWSL Fall Series.
+However, the team had to withdraw due to multiple positive COVID-19 test results.
+Marta played in every minute of the four games of the 2020 NWSL Fall Series.